Protect Large Machinery

 Attach regulator gauge to the propane tank.

-Once all attachments are firmly tightened, open propane valve until the regulator gauge shows ~20 psi.
+Opening the propane valve once all attachments are firmly tightened until the regulator gauge shows ~20 psi.

 Shrink gun has a safety trigger (prevents accidental gas release) and gas handle trigger (igniter/ lighter)